Hierarchical subspace models for contingency tables: Split model as a hierarchical subspace model

-We first define the context specific interaction (CSI) model (\cite{Hojsgaard2004}).
+In this section we give a brief review on the split model by \citet{Hojsgaard}.
+We first define the context specific interaction (CSI) model (\citet{Hojsgaard2004}).
 The split model is a particular case of the CSI model.
 Recall that $V=\R^{|\cI|}$ is the set of all tables.
-For any subset $B$ of $[m]$ and $\Bj_B\in\cI_B$, we consider a subspace $L^{\Bj_B}$ of $V$ in that only the $\Bj_B$-slice has nonzero components, that is,
+For any subset $B$ of $[m]$ and $\Bj_B\in\cI_B$, we consider a subspace $F^{\Bj_B}$ of $V$ in which only the $\Bj_B$-slice has nonzero components, that is,

-If $B$ is empty, we define $L^{\Bj_{\emptyset}}=V$ with a dummy symbol $\Bj_{\emptyset}$.
+If $B$ is empty, we define $F^{\Bj_{\emptyset}}=V$ with a dummy symbol $\Bj_{\emptyset}$.
 For any subsets $B$ and $D$ of $[m]$ and any level $\Bj_B\in \cI_B$, we define a subspace

-The subspace $L_D^{\Bj_B}$ represents {\em a context specific interaction}, that is, an interaction over $\Bi_D$ exists only if $\Bi_B=\Bj_B$.
+The subspace $F_D^{\Bj_B}$ represents {\em a context specific interaction}, that is, an interaction over $\Bi_D$ exists only if $\Bi_B=\Bj_B$.
 The following relation is easily proved:

-{\em A context specific interaction (CSI) model} is a direct sum of subspaces $L_D^{\Bj_B}$ for a set of $(\Bj_B,D)$'s.
+{\em A context specific interaction (CSI) model} is a direct sum of subspaces $F_D^{\Bj_B}$ for a set of $(\Bj_B,D)$'s.
 It is easily shown that any hierarchical model is a CSI model.

 Next we define split models.
 In order to clarify the definition, we consider a more general model, the split subspace model.
 The split model is a particular case of the split subspace models.
-Although \cite{Hojsgaard} defined the split model on the basis of a graphical model, we let the graphical model be a decomposable model for simplicity.
+Although \citet{Hojsgaard} defined the split model on the basis of a graphical model, we let the graphical model be a decomposable model for simplicity.

-Consider a decomposable model $L_{\Delta}$ with the set of maximal cliques $\cC$.
+Consider a decomposable model ${\cal M}(H_{\Delta})$ with the set of maximal cliques $\cC$.
 For each $C\in\cC$ choose a subset $Z(C)\subset C$.
 We admit the case where $Z(C)$ is empty.
-For each $\Bj_{Z(C)}\in\cI_{Z(C)}$, choose a subspace $N_C^{\Bj_{Z(C)}}\subset L_C^{\Bj_{Z(C)}}$ such that
+For each $\Bj_{Z(C)}\in\cI_{Z(C)}$, choose a subspace $N_C^{\Bj_{Z(C)}}\subset F_C^{\Bj_{Z(C)}}$ such that

-Then a log-affine model $L$ is defined by
+Then a log-affine model ${\cal M}(L)$ is defined by